kubernetes/website/content/en/docs/concepts/services-networking/_index.md

   * You can assign an Ethernet mac address to each Pod.
     Kubernetes does not require that a Pod has a unique identity at the data-link layer.

-* Pods use a virtual point-to-point (p2) "link" between the pod network namespace and root network namespace.
-This permits pod packets to utilize network functions defined in the root network namespace.
+* Pods use a virtual point-to-point veth "link" between the pod network namespace and root network namespace.
+This allows pod packets to utilize network functions defined in the root network namespace.

 * L2bridge is a virtual L2 bridge that allows attachment, configuration and communications between pods on the same node.
-Depending on your deployment of container runtimes and CNI, you might know this entity as a `linux bridge`, `docker0`, `cbr0` or `cni0`.
+Depending on your deployment of container runtimes and CNI plugins, this bridge function could be implemented within the CNI plugin itself.

 * [Network plugins](/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#:~:text=A%20CNI%20plugin%20is%20required,releases%20of%20the%20CNI%20specification.) allow pods to communicate even when the source pod destination pod are running on different nodes.
 Network plugins achieve this in different ways.
+Networks plugins are also known as _CNI plugins_.

 * Virtual overlay network consists of a network of tunnels connecting pods running on different nodes.

-* Physical underlay network, composed of L2 switches or L3 routers for example, transport packets between nodes.
+* Physical underlay network, composed of L2 switches, L3 routers, load balancers for example, transport packets between nodes.

-Kubernetes networking provides a number of capabilities.
+Kubernetes networking provides you with a number of capabilities.
 You can look over some of these capabilities and functions described in the examples below.

 * [Containers on the same pod](#containers-on-the-same-pod)
 * [Pods on the same node](#pods-on-the-same-node)